 on the same page, and the Holy Spirit is able to do that, so if there is a

-conflict, someone is not following the Holy Spirit.
-Paul wanted Timothy to be
+conflict, someone is disobeying the Holy Spirit.
+Paul wanted Timothy to follow God, so if anyone

 do they just like to argue about it?
 Do not bother with argumentative people, do not